epix-project/sptools/README.md

 ## Installation

-You can the development version of the package from [GitHub](https://github.com/) with:
+You can install the development version of the package from [GitHub](https://github.com/) with:

 ``` r